Code-Institute-Submissions/Finess_Interios/README.md

 # [Finess Interiors](https://fdasabino.github.io/Finess_Interios/index.html)

+### Interior designed dedicated to making your home or working space unique.

-![Mobile Phones] (https://github.com/fdasabino/Finess_Interios/blob/main/assets/images/Frames/mobile-phones.jpg "Mobile Phones")
+![Mobile Phones] (https://github.com/fdasabino/Finess_Interios/blob/c43db8a072ab81f2a1b448a5dafa16dc623792d2/assets/images/Frames/mobile-phones.jpg "Mobile Phones")
-![Tablets and small laptops] (https://github.com/fdasabino/Finess_Interios/blob/main/assets/images/Frames/tablets.jpg "Tablets and small laptops")
+![Tablets and small laptops] (<https://github.com/fdasabino/Finess_Interios/blob/c43db8a072ab81f2a1b448a5dafa16dc623792d2/assets/images/Frames/mobile-phones.jpg> "Tablets and small laptops")
-![Larger Screens] (https://github.com/fdasabino/Finess_Interios/blob/main/assets/images/Frames/Desktop%20Large.jpg "Larger screens")
+![Larger Screens] (https://github.com/fdasabino/Finess_Interios/blob/c43db8a072ab81f2a1b448a5dafa16dc623792d2/assets/images/Frames/Desktop%20Large.jpg "Larger screens")

 This website was created for the Code Institute as the main part of my project (MLS 1).

-Interior designed dedicated to making your home or working space unique.

 The main goal with this page is to be able to attract job opprtunities within the Software developing world, as well as potential customers in the freelancing enviroment.

 ## UX

-I have designed this webpage using HTML and CSS, the UX inspiration came from a minimalistic rule of 7 elements in the header section.
-Making the user experience more effective.
+I have designed this webpage using HTML and CSS, the UX was kept minimal and clean.
+Making the user experience more effective, which in a real world scenario is crucial to attract attention of potential buyers for a company product or service.

 ## Technologies